 Some companies start to patch the UX holes with their own development on top of the out-of-the-box systems, and often end up making it worse by trying to make it better.

-However, I believe things are changing for better.
-Several PLM vendors are working on developing modern user interfaces, and cloud providers are taking steps towards toward nimbler and industry-specific PLM.
+However, I believe things are changing for the better.
+Several PLM vendors are working on developing modern user interfaces, and PLM cloud providers are taking steps toward nimbler and industry-specific PLM.

-If your company is still stuck in legacy PDM systems and wants to improve the UX, you might consider working on a modern web portal that consolidates product data, provides visibility into your product’s lifecycle and facilitates information searches.
+If your company is still stuck in legacy PDM systems and you want to improve your UX, you might consider working on a modern web portal that consolidates product data, provides visibility into your product’s lifecycle and facilitates information searches.
 Web portals are a great way to improve the user experience, generate engagement, and deliver on the PLM value promise.

 Regardless of how well defined your PLM methodology is, someone is always going to need help.

 There’s no way around this.
 People get lost even when the concepts are clear and the applications to manage data are well designed.
 Not having a way for your users to reach out and get help creates frustration and helplessness.
 Having a support team working together to help users can actually make all the difference and create an amazing user experience.